-If you elect to take a Practical Musicianship module, you'll receive fully funded instrumental tuition on your principal study instrument.
+If you elect to take our any of our practical performance modules, you'll receive fully funded tuition on your principal study instrument or voice.

 The School of Music provides an environment where I'm exposed to a wide range of musical paths, some I didn't even know about until I arrived.

 As a percussionist, I get to experience Lanyi - West African drumming, Pandeiro (Brazilian) percussion, jazz drumming etc. These, on top of the studio and composition tuition, give me a wide perspective on what I want to, and can, do in music.